LCC-CIT/CIS195-CourseMaterials/Labs/Lab03/Lab3Instructions.md

   - Zip the files in part 2

-  - Upload both zip files to Moodle using the lab submission link.
+  - Upload both zip files to Canvas using the lab submission link.

 - To the citstudent web server:
   **For fall 2023, you won't be required to upload the web site to citstudent.**